 Entry Fee: Yes

-Covered by Passes?: Yes, Go Barcelona Pass (free entry) and Barcelona Card (discount)
+Covered by Passes: Free entry with the Go Barcelona Pass and discount with the Barcelona Card

-Website: http://www.gaudiexperiencia.com/en/ (official website).
+Website: gaudiexperiencia.com (official website).
 Tickets also available online here.

-The Gaudí Experiència, also somewhat confusingly known and marketed as the G Experiència and Gaudí Experience, is a relatively new place to learn more about Gaudí, his works, and modernist architecture.
+The Gaudí Experiència, also known as the G Experiència or Gaudí Experience, is a place to learn more about Gaudí, his works, and modernist architecture.

 The attraction offers a 10-minute 4D video (special effects video with moving seats), a small interactive exhibition about Gaudí’s life, two models, and a children’s area.
 The attraction is well-reviewed by families and an easy place to stop and visit if you are headed to Park Güell as it is a short walk away.